samr/fileblink.nvim/README.md

 - `:FileBlinkClearCache` - Clear the cache
 - `:FileBlinkShowStats` - Show cache usage statistics

-To map themp to keys you can use something like the following.
+To map them to keys you can use something like the following.

 ```
 vim.keymap.set('n', '<leader>fs', '<cmd>FileBlinkSwitch<cr>', { desc = 'Switch to related file' })